juergenrose/report-generator/README.md

 It returns the response as a JSON file.\
 It can also be downloaded as a csv and pdf file.

+There are two ways to download the report as a pdf file:
+The first way is to download and convert the data as xml, then it will be automatically converted to pdf using Apache Fop.
+The second way is to use pdfkit.

 ### Dependencies:
 ```
 dotenv